jacques-saraydaryan/DeepPoseIdentification/README.md

 $ python predictions/prediction_bis.py
 ```

-This is requiering the file `data_test.pkl` to be created.
+This requieres the file `data_test.pkl` as input.
 This file is created during the training step (within the `split_data methods`), once the full dataset is loaded and the separation between training/testing set is done.

 ### Run the prediction chain with Video stream as input